Subgraph nomination: Query by Example Subgraph Retrieval in Networks: Simulations and Real Data Experiments

 \subsubsection{Model description}

 For our first example, we consider nominating within the Hierarchical Stochastic Blockmodel setting of \cite{lyzinski2015community}.
 We consider sampling from a 2-level HSBM that has 16 blocks in the first level and 3 sub-blocks in each of the first level blocks (so that this model can also be realized as a 48 block standard SBM).
 Further, the blocks of the first level belong to one of three motifs $B_1,\ B_2$, or $B_3$, with constant cross-community connection probability $p=0.01$ for the first level.
 Formally, we are sampling from the following 2-level HSBM: \begin{itemize} \item[i.]
-There are $K_1=16$ blocks in the first level of the hierarchy, and the size of the blocks is i.i.d. $10*\floor*{20+50*Unif(0,1)}$; note that this differs slightly from the random block assignment HSBM defined previously. \item[ii.]
-The motifs $\mathbf{B}_i\in\mathbb{R}^{3\times 3}$ for $i=1,2,3$ are i.i.d. samples satisfying \item[iii.]
+There are $K_1=16$ blocks in the first level of the hierarchy, and the size of the blocks is i.i.d. $10*\lfloor20+50*Unif(0,1)\rfloor$; note that this differs slightly from the random block assignment HSBM defined previously. \item[ii.]
+The motifs $\mathbf{B}_i\in\mathbb{R}^{3\times 3}$ for $i=1,2,3$ are i.i.d. samples satisfying

+of course, this distribution is artifical, but it provides a maximum entropy sampling of the X's which provides a difficult testing setting for our algorithm. \item[iii.]
 For each $j\in[16]\setminus\{9\}$, we have $B_2^{j}=\mathbf{B}_i$ independently with probability $1/3$ for $i=1,2,3$. $B_2^{9}$ is set to equal $B_2^{1}$; \item[iv.]
-In the second level of the hierarchy ($K_2^j=3$ for all $j$), the block sizes are defined via (where $\round{\cdot}_1$ rounds the number to the nearest tenth)
+In the second level of the hierarchy ($K_2^j=3$ for all $j$), the block sizes are defined via (where $\lfloor\cdot\rceil_1$ rounds the number to the nearest tenth)

 where the entries of $\omega=(\omega_1,\omega_2,\omega_2)$ are Lastly, we set

 \end{itemize} This particular parameterization is chosen to produce different motifs that stress our HSGN framework by producing motifs that are very similar, and motifs where the block structure is extremely subtle (i.e., close to flat), and cases where both these problems happen, as it draws from a distribution in which it is not uncommon that the motifs turn out to be extremely similar and/or very flat.